-R. Ieuan Tuck.
+Robert Ieuan Tuck (1944-2025).
 Conservative.
-His first name is Robert.
-Mathematics teacher.
-Elected to West Berkshire Council for St John's Ward in 1983-87 and to Newbury Town Council in 2007, retiring in 2015.
+Known as "Ieuan".
+Born in Pontlottyn, Glamorgan.
+Came to Newbury 1975 as a mathematics teacher at Shaw House School.2 Elected to West Berkshire Council for St John's Ward in 1983-87 and to Newbury Town Council in 2007, retiring in 2015.
 His wife Helen found the Councillors' formal gowns in a chest, mislaid since 1974.
 Helen is the choirmistress of Newbury Harmony.

 Mrs Josephine Goodfellow (1922-2012).
 Born Josephine Birkhill in York.
-Lived in Canada with her husband Colonel Hodgson Goodfellow MBE (1915-80), a Canadian army officer who took part in the allied occupation of Japan.2 They came to Newbury in 1965.
+Lived in Canada with her husband Colonel Hodgson Goodfellow MBE (1915-80), a Canadian army officer who took part in the allied occupation of Japan.3 They came to Newbury in 1965.
 Elected to the Council for St John's Ward 1983.
-Instrumental in securing a lights-controlled crossing at the bottom of Wendan Road so that the school children could cross to St Barts.3 She retired to Marlborough.4 (Portrait © Newbury Weekly News.)
+Instrumental in securing a lights-controlled crossing at the bottom of Wendan Road so that the school children could cross to St Barts.4 She retired to Marlborough.5 (Portrait © Newbury Weekly News.)